-Each dot in the chart below was a member of the Senate in 2000.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Ashcroft is shown as a purple triangle. (analysis methodology)
+Ashcroft is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2000 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Ashcroft sponsored bills primarily in these issue areas:

 Government Operations and Politics (25%) Law (16%) Economics and Public Finance (11%) Commerce (11%) Crime and Law Enforcement (10%) International Affairs (10%) Social Welfare (9%) Science, Technology, Communications (8%)